zerokodes/Heart_Disease_Prediction/README.md

 ### Prerequisites
 - Install [Docker](https://www.docker.com/get-started)
-- Download the dataset from Kaggle and place it in the `data/` folder.
+- Download the dataset from Kaggle and place it in the `data/` folder(Optional).

 ---